Never4ever/embedded-deviantART-muro-wordpress/README.txt

 The deviantART muro plugin attempts to minimise the risk by checking that the file type uploaded is a legitimate PNG image and that it is saved under a .png file extension (to avoid image polyglot attacks).

-In addition to that, there are independent moderation options that you can apply to comments containing images; allowing you to set up stricter moderation rules for comments with images than those without.
+In addition to that, there is the ability to set image comments to be held for moderation even if the comment wouldn't usually require moderation.

 Finally, if you just don't like the idea of people being able to upload files to your server, you can disable the images-in-comments part of the plugin entirely.